Reading Time: 3 minutes

 Continue reading “Installing Linux Software Via The Commandline”

 Once we have learned how the commandline works, we will move on to installing, removing, and updating our software packages VIA the commandline with yum.
-To get started, let’s begin with making sure we understand what the commandline does.
+To get started, let’s begin by making sure we understand what the commandline does.

 Reading Time: 3 minutes